EngineMachiner/beat4sprite/README.md

 Then my idea changed because of video encoding, quality and size mostly.
 I moved to scripting and writing code so I could draw my own BGAnimations.
-So while I was learning Lua and through other games, this project evolved not only as a collection of background but a library.
+So while I was learning Lua and through other games, this project evolved not only as a collection of backgrounds but as a library.

 I tried to do a lot of maintenance and debugging too, checking my code and the performance tests in-game.